SamBoyd/OpenBacklog/src/mcp_server/mcp_tools_and_resources_docs.md

 - Establishing conversation norms for strategic planning sessions
 - Reference for framework-invisible UX
 - Training Claude Code to avoid exposing framework terminology

 ---

+### `first_session_onboarding`

+Comprehensive onboarding guide for first strategic planning sessions with new users.
+This prompt should be loaded immediately after `create_workspace()` to ensure proper conversation norms.

+**When to Load:** After `create_workspace()` returns successfully.
+The response includes a `recommended_prompt` field pointing to this prompt.

+**Key Sections:**
+1. **Framework Overview:** Vision → Pillars → Outcomes → Themes → Initiatives hierarchy with time horizons
+2. **Framework-Invisible Conversation Philosophy:** Embedded (no separate prompt load needed)
+3. **Validation Workflow:** Mandatory draft_mode → reflect → confirm → submit pattern
+4. **Entity Sequence:** Recommended order for first session entities
+5. **Natural Questions Reference:** Quick-reference for each entity type
+6. **Session Completion Checklist:** Ensures strategic initiative created

+**Core Requirements:**
+- Never expose framework terminology to users
+- Always use `draft_mode: true` first, reflect back, get confirmation, then `draft_mode: false`
+- Create entities one at a time with validation (no batch submissions)
+- Session MUST end with a strategic initiative that connects to hero, villain, conflict, pillar, and theme

+**Returns:** Markdown-formatted comprehensive guide (~400 lines) with:
+- Strategic hierarchy explanation
+- Terminology translation table
+- Validation workflow steps
+- Entity sequence with natural questions
+- Completion checklist

+**Use Cases:**
+- First session with a new user after workspace creation
+- Ensuring framework-invisible UX from the start
+- Establishing validation discipline
+- Guaranteeing concrete "what to build first" outcome

+---